ampawd/interactive-geometry/README.md

 4. Construct parallel, perpendicular and bisector lines.
 5. Dynamically change shape's attributes (opacity, fill color)
 6. Transform and observe dynamically applied changes to shape/shapes group
+7. View constructed shape in 3D coordinate system

 ####Features to be added:
-1. 3D view posibility
-2. Tools for constructing 3D shapes
+1. Tools for constructing and transforming 3D shapes
-3. Full support on mobile devices
+2. Full support on mobile devices
-4. 2D and 3D coordinate system

 ####Technologies used:
 HTML5 canvas, javascript(with some ES6 features)